EliahKagan/weighted-intervals/README.md

 highlighting the ones that part of the solution that was found.

 This is *alpha 1* of weighted-intervals.
 The web version is implemented, but buggy.
-The documentation is also meagre&mdash;I&rsquo;ve described the algorithm I used, somewhat, in [`wi.py`](wi.py), but there should really be a Markdown file that explains it clearly.
+The documentation is also meager&mdash;I&rsquo;ve described the algorithm I used, somewhat, in [`wi.py`](wi.py), but there should really be a Markdown file that explains it clearly.
 The CLI version is not yet implemented (except in the sense that you could import [`wi.py`](wi.py) and interact with